 Cloud Backups Are the Weak Link

-Snaps Are Stored on Servers
+"Disappearing" Photos Are Stored on Servers

-Regular Chats Are Not Encrypted
+Regular Chats May Not Be Encrypted

 True Deletion Is Complicated